Italian Benghazi: Urban plan and infrastructures

 The first Italian infrastructures in Benghazi dated at the time of the conquest, in late 1911, when was done the enlargement of the small Ottoman port that was greatly improved and when was created the communication network with the interior through the construction of two railway lines.
 Between 1922 and the early thirties the Italian government was organizing an Italian-populated center in the area that overlooked the harbour, encircling the Arab city, as it happened in the initial period with the Military barracks "Generale Torelli", the Military "Autogruppo" and other equipments & infrastructures of this type.

 Omar Al Mukhtar Street (former Via Roma) in the Italian quarter was home to many Italians, before many of them left the old town to resettle outside Libya after World War II.
+Many buildings along the street were demolished in 2023.

 The Italian lighthouse in Benghazi, built in 1922 during Italian colonial rule.

 "Palazzo del Governatore", later renamed Al Manar Palace.

 The heart of the Italian city was constituted by the "King's Square", former Ottoman Salt Square that was called in Italian "Piazza del Re", with the central part arranged as a garden park.
 On it overlooked the Palace Government, a Moorish-style building, later the seat of the "Parliament of Cyrenaica", which housed the Library and the Civil Court, and other remarkable architectural buildings.